christophgil/ZIPsFS/README.md

 This may improve performance for compressed ZIP entries that are read from varying positions in a file, so-called file file-seek.
 This is particularly important, when the ZIP files reside in a remote file system.
 With the  option **-l** an upper limit of memory consumption for the ZIP  RAM cache is specified.
-There are customizeable rules for the case that the limit is reached.
+There are customizeable rules for how low memory is treated.

 Further caches aim at faster file listing of large directories.
-A file listing of the Sciex style where all ZIP entries of many ZIP files are shown would require to read the entry index of many ZIP files which takes about 15 ms per ZIP file.
-A file listing of several thousands of files would take several seconds without a cache.

-When the cache size  exceeds a limit, it is cleared.

-## Logs

-It is convenient to run ZIPsFS in the foreground with option *-f* within a persistent terminal multiplexer like *tmux*.
-This allows to observe all messages and to search back in the scroll buffer.

-In addition,  log files are found in  **~/.ZIPsFS/**.

-An HTML file with status information is dynamically generated in  the generated folder **<Mount-Point>/ZIPsFS/** in the virtual  ZIPsFS file system.

 ## Real file location

-To see the real file path i.e. the file path where a file is physically stored, append **@SOURCE.TXT** to the virtual file path.
+To see the real file path i.e. the file path where a file is physically stored,

+append **@SOURCE.TXT** to the virtual file path.
+Example:

+    cat ~/test/ZIPsFS/mnt/1.txt@SOURCE.TXT

 From a Windows client, these files are not accessible.
-In Windows, files are generally not accessible, when they are not listed in the parent folder.
+This is because they are not listed in the parent folder.

-## Plugins - Auto-generation of virtual files
+## Auto-generation of virtual files

-ZIPsFS can display virtual files which do not  exist, but which are generated automatically when used.
+ZIPsFS can display virtual files  which are generated automatically.
-This feature is  activated when **WITH_AUTOGEN** is set to **1** in *ZIPsFS_configuration.h*.
-The first file root may be used to store the generated files.
+This feature is  activated by setting  the preprocessor macro  **WITH_AUTOGEN** to  **1** in *ZIPsFS_configuration.h*.
+The first file branch is used to store the generated files.
-Alternatively, the file data is computed and kept in RAM for the time of file access.

 A typical use-case are file conversions.
-Auto-generated files are displayed in the virtual file tree in **<Mount-Point>/ZIPsFS/a/**.
-If they have not be used before, an estimated file size is reported as the real file size is not yet known.

-The currently included examples demonstrate this feature and can serve as a templated for own settings.

-For this purpose copy image or pdf files into one of the roots and visit the respective folder in the virtual file system.
-Prepend this folder with **<Mount-Point>/ZIPsFS/a/** and you will see the generated files:

-    mnt=<path of mountpoint>

-    mkdir $mnt/test

-    cp file.png $mnt/test/

-    ls -l $mnt/ZIPsFS/a/test/
+The default rules in ZIPsFS_configuration_autogen.c. comprise:

 - For image files (jpg, jpeg, png and gif), smaller versions of 25 % and 50 %
 - For image files extracted text usign Optical Character Recognition